labujaber1/LitRevResourceMVP/README.md

 Add ability to use different databases such as ode, mysql, etc.
 Add ability to choose between embedded or external database.
 Add copy of current database as embedded.

+Either complete or delete connection wizard that searches for servers and databases.
+Include a class to create embedded script?

+Completed:
 Change comments from code file to interface.
-Either complete or delete connection wizard that searches for servers and databases.